renansigolo/specttra-website/README.md

 # Specttra Website

 This is the source code for the Specttra website.
-It is built using [Hugo](https://gohugo.io/), a static site generator.

 # Setup